ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_sqs"></a>
 ### Nested Schema for `input_sqs`

+Required:

+- `queue_name` (String) The name, URL, or ARN of the SQS queue to read events from.
+When a non-AWS URL is specified, format must be: '{url}/myQueueName'.
+Example: 'https://host:port/myQueueName'.
+Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
+Can only be evaluated at init time.
+Example referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.

 Optional:

 - `assume_role_arn` (String) Amazon Resource Name (ARN) of the role to assume